TileDB-Inc/TileDB/format_spec/group.md

 # Group

-A group consists of [metadata](./metadata.md) and a file containing group members
+A group consists of [metadata](./metadata.md) and a file containing group members.

+The current group format version is `2`.

 ```
 my_group                       # Group folder